Lesmana-cpu/learns_python_fundamentals/README.md

 - `about_string` – String manipulation in Python
 - `about_tuples_&_set` – Introduction to tuples & sets
 - `read_write_file` – File read-write operations
-- `ctrlflow.py` – Examples of flow control: if, for, while, etc.
+- `ctrlflow.py` – Examples of flow control: if, for, while
+- `about_OOP` -Learns Object Oriented Programming concepts

 ## 🎯 Purpose